 You can generally discharge credit card debt in bankruptcy.
 Whether your credit card debt is $1,000 or $100,000, the bankruptcy discharge you receive at the end of a successful bankruptcy case will wipe out your liability on the debt.

-In these cases, you will have to show that you did not have fraudulent intent, either by providing evidence that you intended to repay the debt or that you did not intend to file bankruptcy (typically, you should show both).
+If your purchases fall into the luxury category, or if you took out cash advances, you’ll have to show that you didn’t have fraudulent intent, either by providing evidence that you intended to repay the debt or that you didn’t intend to file bankruptcy.
+Typically, you should show both.